Header Image

 Bankruptcy Court Confirms Consensual Reorganization Plan for the Archdiocese of New Orleans

-Additionally, the Plan, which was supported by 99% of the 650 abuse survivors, commercial creditors, and bondholders, established unprecedented child protection and abuse reporting policies.
-With the Plan approved, the initial $130 million from the Archdiocese and its affiliates will be deposited into the settlement trust, which will be overseen by an independent trust administrator.
-Early next year, an independent claims evaluator selected by the survivors committee will begin evaluating each abuse claim to determine its share of the settlement trust.
+The Plan became effective on December 26, 2025, with the initial $130 million from the Archdiocese and its affiliates deposited into the settlement trust, which will be overseen by an independent trust administrator.
+An independent claims evaluator (who was selected by survivors) will begin evaluating abuse claims to determine shares of the settlement trust and paving the way for payments on the claims, likely in the second quarter of 2026.

 For more coverage, click below.